 On the other hand, without an employer’s help, a Roth IRA may not prove available to everyone.
 For one, you have to find an institution with which to open your account.
 Some institutions may only accept applicants with high deposit amounts, limiting their products to more wealthy clients.

 It’s important to note, however, that Roth IRAs offer a solid savings option for those with lower income.
 This is because you fund a Roth IRA with after-tax money, making your withdrawals tax-free.
 This structure comes in handy for people who see themselves in a higher tax bracket in retirement.

 Plus, Roth IRA rules and limitations tend to phase out higher earners.
-Total contributions to Roth (and traditional) IRAs cannot exceed $5,500, or $6,500 for those over 50.
+For 2021, total contributions to Roth (and traditional) IRAs cannot exceed $6,000, or $7,000 for those over 50.
 To the opposite, 401(k) plans have much higher contribution limits.